mrwerner392/virtual-board/README.md

 # Virtual Board

-This application provides a virtual whiteboard for users to track to-dos, inspirational quotes, general thought, and doodles
+This application provides a virtual whiteboard for users to track to-dos, inspirational quotes, general thoughts, and doodles

 ## Authors